-For Chrome devices, you can use your Google Admin console to set up CUPS for printing to local and network printers.
-When you add a printer, it automatically appears in your users’ list of printers and they can start printing without any further setup.
+For Chrome devices, you can use your Admin console to set up CUPS for printing to local and network printers.
+See Manage local and network printers.

-- Admin console policy to manage user-printing defaults for 2-sided (duplex) and color printing
+- User-printing defaults for 2-sided and color printing.

-- Admin console policy to include user account and file name in IPP header of print job over a secure IPPS connection, which enables third-party printing features, such as secure printing and print-usage tracking
+- User account and file name in the IPP header of print job included over a secure IPPS connection.
+This enables third-party printing features, such as secure printing and print-usage tracking.

-- Admin console policy to manage PIN-code printing, allowing users to enter a PIN when sending a print job and release the print job for printing when they enter a PIN on the printer
+- PIN-code printing management.
+This allows users to enter a PIN when sending a print job and release the print job for printing when they enter a PIN on the printer.

 Available before the Google Cloud Print deprecation

-In addition to native printing, you can use the printing services provided by a printing partner.
-Follow the links below for examples of a couple available:
+In addition to printing, you can use the printing services provided by a printing partner.
+Follow the links below to learn more about our printing partners.

 To set up the printing services provided by a printing partner using the Admin console, see Setup printing with a printing partner.